 Parents are busy teaching their children a million lessons – dog bite prevention gets overlooked.
 It’s certainly not something I thought about until I saw how some children react around my dog.

 While we can’t predict every encounter our children will have with strange dogs we can set a few simple guidelines for them to follow.
-These 9 basic tips are the foundation of dog bite prevention for children and adults alike.
+These 10 dog bite prevention tips are the foundation of dog bite prevention for children and adults alike.

 - Ask permission before petting a strange dog.
 Always ask the dogs owner first if you can pet him.